 The DfE has referred schools to advice and guidance from the Royal College of Obstetricians and Gynaecologists which notes that, while pregnant women may not be more likely to become infected by Covid-19, those who contract any respiratory illnesses in the third trimester of pregnancy (i.e. from the 28th week) can become seriously unwell and are at greater risk of pre-term birth.
 The guidance further notes that “for many workers, this may require working flexibly from home in a different capacity” and that “all employers should consider both how to redeploy these staff and how to maximise the potential for homeworking, wherever possible”.

 The RCOG has previously recommended, in relation to healthcare workers, that women in the third trimester should be allowed to work at home.
 The joint unions believe that education employers should consider this in their individual risk assessments for pregnant women and new mothers.
-All women in their third trimester of pregnancy should be permitted to work at home, even those who may have been offered vaccination because of underlying medical conditions or high exposure risk. .
-We are calling on employers to design rotas to ensure that pregnant women earlier in their pregnancy are also supported to work at home.
+All women in their third trimester of pregnancy should be permitted to work at home, including those who have been vaccinated..
+We are calling on employers to design rotas with a view to ensuring that pregnant women earlier in their pregnancy are also supported to work at home.
 No pregnant woman should be in the workplace unless an agreed risk assessment advises that it is safe.

 We advise pregnant women who are seeking to work at home, or are suspended on maternity grounds, to write to their employer to confirm they intend their maternity leave to start at the Expected Week of Childbirth (EWC).

 Staff in other higher risk groups - age, sex, ethnicity and disability